SmartAssemblyLine/Delta-Robot/README.md

 - **3 Stepper Motors** for robot actuation.
 - **Vacuum Pump** for object gripping.
-- **IR Sensor** to detect whether an o
+- **IR Sensor** to detect whether an object has been successfully picked before continuing the task.
-- bject has been successfully picked before continuing the task.
+- **Arduino** to control the motors, pump, and sensors.

 ## 🤖 Arduino Firmware